wethinkcode/Website-Vscode-Monitor-Plugin/README.md

 ## Known Issues

  - Not offcially relesed
+ - Github Action doesnt include the svgs to display status color
+ - Timeout not working properly for repeat activation

 ## Release Notes

 ### 0.0.1

 - We have a TreeView of the services
-- Set to update every 3.6 minutes
+- Update button to update services

 -----------------------------------------------------------------------------------------------------------